Jubaroo/LeaderboardAndTitles/README.md

 - **Kills** - displays the total kills in PvP a player has obtained.
 This counts any contribution on the right side of a death tab.
 (Unused)

-- **Deaths** displays the total amount of times a player has died in PvP combat.
+- **Deaths** - displays the total amount of times a player has died in PvP combat.
 This counts any death that occurs in a death tab.
 (Unused)

-- **Depots** Captured displays the amount of depots a player has captured.
+- **Depots Captured** - displays the amount of depots a player has captured.
 This only counts for the player who actually performs and finishes the capture action.
 Nearby players do not get a credit.
 (Used by a different mod)

 - **Uniques Slain** - Displays how many uniques each player has slain.
 Unfortunately, this will not apply to retroactive kills before this update was applied.
 Limited to top 20 entries.